 11 TESTS

-11.1 Static Load Test — A cylindrical steel test bar shall be rigidly mounted in a test as illustrated diagrammatically in Fig. 2.
+11.1 Static Load Test

+A cylindrical steel test bar shall be rigidly mounted in a test as illustrated diagrammatically in Fig. 2.
 The test bar shall be of diameter as given in Table 4 and shall have hardness within the range 300 HV to 380 HV at any point on its circumferential surface.

 The wrench shall be mounted in the rig with the teeth in normal working engagement with the test bar (see Fig. 2) and a load shall be supplied sufficient to result in a proof torque at point 'P' as given in Table 4.
 On the completion of test there shall be no permanent deformation or cracking of any portion of the wrench.
 The threads on the adjusting nut and movable jaw and the adjusting nut itself shall also not show any sign of permanent deformation.

-11.2 Static-Shock Load Test — The wrench shall be in position as described in 11.1 with static load reduced by 25 percent, with this load in operation the shock load as given in Table 4 shall be applied at the point 'P'.
+11.2 Static-Shock Load Test

+The wrench shall be in position as described in 11.1 with static load reduced by 25 percent, with this load in operation the shock load as given in Table 4 shall be applied at the point 'P'.
 Following this test, the wrench shall release freely when the direction of force on the handle is reversed.
 The teeth shall then grip and release freely without recourse to alteration of the adjusting nut.
 On removal from the test fig, the wrench shall be capable of normal finger and thumb adjustment over the whole length of the transverse.
 The component parts shall not have suffered any permanent set on the completion of the test.

-Fig 2 Diagrammatic Arrangement of test Rig.
+Fig. 2 Diagrammatic Arrangement of test Rig.

 Table 4 Test Loads for Pipe Wrenches